JalmarazMartn/ALRenumbering/README.md

 ### 0.1.2

 Add new command "JAM Fix Txt2AL" to fix the txt2al conversion more common issues: lack of application Area, and remove Scope internal deprecate statements.

+### 0.1.3

+Add new command "JAM Fix Implicit REC in page fields" to fix the implicit REC in page fields, adding the explicit REC in page fields.